trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. _appcafe1:

 .. figure:: images/appcafe1.png
+   :scale: 100%

-   : Browse Tab of AppCafe®
+   : Browse Tab of |appcafe|

-This screen contains the following options:
+This screen contains these options:

 **Back:** Click this button to leave a category or search result and return to the previous screen.